Caroline affair: Aftermath

 News of the incident led to a public uproar in the United States, and many people in American towns bordering Canada demanded the U.S. government declare war on Britain.
-In Canada, the burning was celebrated by the Canadian public and MacNab was knighted for his efforts.
-Canadian sheriff Alexander McLeod, was arrested in the United States while travelling there in 1840 due to allegations over his role in the death of Durfee.
-The arrest led to another international incident as the British demanded his release, arguing that McLeod could not be held criminally responsible due to the fact that he was legally carrying out orders of the Crown.
+In contrast, the burning was celebrated by the Canadian public, and MacNab was knighted for his efforts.
+Canadian Sheriff Alexander McLeod was arrested in the United States while travelling there in 1840 for allegations over his role in the death of Durfee.
+The arrest led to another international incident as British authorities demanded his release, arguing that McLeod could not be held criminally responsible because he was legally carrying out orders of the Crown.
 McLeod was placed on trial, during which American legal officials unsuccessfully attempted to identify who shot Durfee.
-McLeod was acquitted of all charges, as witness statements made it clear that he had no involvement in the incident.
+McLeod was acquitted, as witness statements made it clear that he had no involvement in the incident.